Chapter 11 Bankruptcy Lawyers | Business Reorganization Bankruptcy

 - plan of reorganization

-There is no need to worry about the complexity of these documents, however, as Foster Law Offices, LLC will work with you to gather the information neccesary to complete these documents and file them in accordance with the guidelines set forth by the Court.
+There is no need to worry about the complexity of these documents, however, as Foster Law Offices, LLC will work with you to gather the information necessary to complete these documents and file them in accordance with the guidelines set forth by the Court.

 As for continuing your daily operations, in most cases, the debtor will keep possession and control of its assets while undergoing a reorganization under Chapter 11 of the Bankruptcy Code.
 The ultimate goal of the Chapter 11 plan is to have creditors agree on a binding repayment plan, one which is mutually beneficial to both the debtor and key creditors.

 What information does the voluntary petition include?

 The voluntary petition includes standard information including, but not limited to, the debtor’s name(s), tax identification number, location of principal assets and request for relief under Chapter 11 of the United States Bankruptcy Code.